Find-Linea/.github/profile/README.md

 ### Objectives:
 - Primary: Capture all hidden frogs in each level.
 - Secondary: Earn and manage Croak to unlock additional features and rewards.
-- Bonus: Discover and capture a special hidden frog to unlock a unique NFT.
+- Bonus: Discover and capture a special hidden frog to unlock a unique EFROG NFT.

 ### Game Mechanics:
 - Left Click to Catch: Click on a frog to capture it once found.